Deadly 'widespread wintry weather' causes travel chaos in Midwest; severe weather risk in South

 Another 18 million people from eastern Texas into western Georgia and as far north as the Tennessee-Kentucky line face a greater than normal risk of severe weather, the weather service said.

 Forecasters said tornadoes, hail, and winds blowing at 70 mph posed the greatest threat as a cold front moves across the region in an easterly direction.
-Storms that are predicted to begin in the west could last until early Tuesday in the eastern, forecasters said.
+Storms that are predicted to begin in the west could last until early Tuesday in the eastern part of the region, forecasters said.

 CLICK HERE FOR THE FOX NEWS APP